sjentsch/lsjDocs/lsj/Ch04_Descriptives.rst

 the term “statistics” is synonymous with descriptive statistics.
 It is this topic that we’ll consider in this chapter, but before going into any details, let’s take a moment to get a sense of why we need descriptive statistics.
-To do this, let’s open the ``aflsmall_margins`` file and see what variables are stored in the file.
+To do this, let’s open the |aflsmall_margins|_ data set and see what variables are stored in the file.

 .. ----------------------------------------------------------------------------

 .. _fig-aflsmall_margins:
 .. figure:: ../_images/lsj_aflsmall_margins.*
-   :alt: Variables stored in the aflsmall margins.csv
+   :alt: Variables stored in ``aflsmall margins``

-   Screenshot of jamovi showing the variables stored in the file aflsmall_margins.csv
+   Screenshot of jamovi showing the variables in the |aflsmall_margins|_ data set

 .. ----------------------------------------------------------------------------